OpenLiberty/cloud-hosted-guides/instructions/guide-kubernetes-intro/README.md

 A pod or a group of replicated pods are abstracted through Kubernetes objects called services that define a set of rules by which the pods can be accessed.
 In a basic scenario, a Kubernetes service exposes a node port that can be used together with the cluster IP address to access the pods encapsulated by the service.

-To learn about the various Kubernetes resources that you can configure, see the [https://kubernetes.io/docs/concepts/](official Kubernetes documentation).
+To learn about the various Kubernetes resources that you can configure, see the [official Kubernetes documentation.](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)

 ## What you'll learn